passportxyz/eas-proxy/docs/00-on-chain-data.md

 # GitcoinVerifier

 The purpose of the verifier is to validate the passport data that a user wants to bring on-chain.
-The validation is performed by check the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature for the data that is sent in by the passport app.
+The validation is performed by checking the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature for the data that is sent in by the passport app.
 The EIP-712 signature will be created by the **Passport IAM Service** which is the same service that issues the stamps (verifiable credentials) for the Passport applications.

-The flow when the user triggers the process to bring his data on-chain from the Passport app is the following:
+The flow when the user triggers the process to bring their data on-chain from the Passport app is the following:

-1. the Passport App creates a payload with the data to be written on-chain (a list of stamps) and sends this to the IAM Service
+1. The Passport App creates a payload with the data to be written on-chain (a list of stamps) and sends this to the IAM Service
 2. The IAM service validates that data and signs it with the EIP-712 procedure
 3. The Passport App will call the `GitcoinVerifier` function `verifyAndAttest`
-4. The signature of the data will be validated, and validation passes the `function submitAttestations(MultiAttestationRequest[] calldata multiAttestationRequest)` in the `GitcoinAttester` will be called to write the data to the EAS protocol
+4. The signature of the data will be validated, and validation passes the `function submitAttestations(MultiAttestationRequest[] calldata multiAttestationRequest)` and the `GitcoinAttester` will be called to write the data to the EAS protocol

 ## Open points